EllieD33/super-duper-enigma/README.md

     ├── ComponentName.test.ts    # Unit tests (React Testing Library)
     ├── ComponentName.stories.tsx  # Storybook configuration
 ```

 This setup ensures that each component is immediately ready for development, styling, testing, and documentation in Storybook.

+## 📖 Documentation

+For detailed documentation on individual components, check the [component docs](./docs/).

 ## 📄 License